US Open: I fear playing Venus, says Serena Williams

-History-chasing Serena admits her sister is the only player she doesn't want to play against as they clash in US Open today
+History-chasing champion Serena admits her sister Venus is the only player she doesn't want to play against as they clash in 2015 US Open quarterfinals today

 New York: Serena Williams admits her sister Venus is the one player she fears at the US Open.